Write for Xmodulo

 I want to promote my Linux software through article publishing.
 Can I do that?

 As mentioned, we are not publishing software review/intro articles per se.
-However, you can still promote your software by publishing an article at Xmodulo as follows.
+However, you can still promote your software by contributing a tutorial at Xmodulo as follows.
 You can write a general how-to tutorial, based on your software.
 For example, if the main feature of your software is video format conversion, you could write a tutorial on how to convert a specific video format with [your-software].
 An example article can be found here.
 Note that if there is already an article published with a similar FAQ at Xmodulo, such an article topic will be discouraged.

 Can I include my own link in my article?

-Your article will have author info (your name, biography, website link, and social profiles) shown at the end of the article.
+Your article will have author info (your name, biography, website link, and social profiles) shown at the end.
 As for in-content links, you can include them only if those links are "pertinent".
 By being a pertinent link, we mean that the purpose of including the link is to help readers understand a given article context better.
-You may not include a self-serving link just because a linked web page matches a given anchor text.
+You may not include a self-serving link just because the link matches a given keyword.
 We reserve right to exclude any link which we deem unnecessary.

 Can I write an article which is specific to a certain Linux distro?

 If you want to write a distro-specific guide, you are welcome to do so.
 However, if your article describes how to install particular software on Linux, it will be best if the article covers installation instructions for individual Linux distros (e.g., Debian, Ubuntu, Fedora, CentOS), so users of any distro can get benefit from your article.